 The program is interdepartmental with numerous collaborations existing between QBS members and those in other graduate programs at Dartmouth.
 Our philosophy is that the modern biomedical scientist must be able to speak more than one language to successfully collaborate in a highly multidisciplinary environment.
 Students trained through the PhD program will be versed in bioinformatics, biostatistics and epidemiology.

-Each student works closely with a thesis advisor and has the opportunity to interact daily with other members of the program.
+In the PhD program, each student works closely with a thesis advisor and has the opportunity to interact daily with other members of the program.
 Research rotations during the first year provide students the opportunity to explore diverse research interests and then make an informed decision when selecting a thesis lab.
+Graduate student "research in progress" seminars are held on a monthly basis providing both an opportunity to learn about each other's research and to obtain feedback from faculty and students.

+We have a thriving community of students engaged in graduate education and research and encourage interaction among students in all graduate programs.
+Dartmouth, one of the Ivy League institutions, has a long-standing tradition of close student-faculty ties; a tradition that is heartily endorsed by the QBS program.
 QBS program members participate in several active seminar series with speakers drawn from a host of nationally and internationally recognized research institutions.
-Graduate student "research in progress" seminars are held on a weekly basis providing both an opportunity to learn about each other's research and to obtain feedback from faculty and students.
 Informal interactions among program students and faculty take place during weekly get-togethers, Journal Clubs and also during program-sponsored annual retreats.

 The Dartmouth Community